House of Vasa: Monarchs of Poland and Lithuania

-John III of Sweden married Catherine Jagellonka, the sister of Sigismund II Augustus of Poland.
-When Sigismund II of Poland died without issue, the son of John III of Sweden and Catherine Jagellonka was elected King of Poland and Grand Duke of Lithuania as Sigismund III in 1587.
+John III of Sweden married Catherine Jagiellon, the sister of Sigismund II Augustus.
+When Sigismund II died without issue, the son of John III of Sweden and Catherine Jagiellon was elected King of Poland and Grand Duke of Lithuania as Sigismund III in 1587.
 On John's death, Sigismund also gained the Swedish throne.

 However, Sigismund was Catholic, which ultimately led to his losing the throne in Sweden.
 His Lutheran uncle Charles IX succeeded him.
 We thus have two Houses of Vasa from this point onwards: the senior, Catholic branch ruling in Poland and Lithuania, and the cadet, Protestant branch ruling in Sweden.
 This arrangement led to numerous wars between the two states.
-After John, the Polish Vasa died out.
-See also Rulers of Poland.
+After John, the Polish-Lithuanian Vasas died out.
+See also Rulers of Poland and Rulers of Lithuania.